-I love to make Instant Pot Spaghetti when I want a faster meal that will feed the family and fill us up.
+I love to make Instant Pot Spaghetti with meat sauce when I want a faster meal that will feed the family and fill us up.
 This semi-homemade one-pot pressure cooker spaghetti is easy to make, and turns out delicious.
 It is also pretty versatile!

 Instant Pot Spaghetti